Frequently Asked Questions

 - Capability development activities, so that local leaders and implementers can be more effective agents of change

 - Support for clinical redesign, so that improvements to clinical care are sustained

-- Expertise, advice in support for the implementation of patient reported outcome and experience measures
+- Expertise, advice and support for the implementation of patient reported outcome and experience measures (PRMs)

-The CEC will support LHDs and Speciality Health Networks (SHNs) to drive safety and quality improvements in the care of older people in hospital; specifically, helping to reduce falls and serious harm from falls through:
+The CEC supports LHDs and SHNs to drive safety and quality improvements in the care of older people in hospital; specifically, helping to reduce falls and serious harm from falls through: